 Saginaw Forest is a nearly 80-acre parcel of land comprised of roughly 55 acres of forested area, Third Sister Lake, and surrounding wetlands.
 The property, a gift to the University of Michigan in 1903, is used for forestry operations, research and instruction by the School of Natural Resources and Environment.
 The forest is located in the City of Ann Arbor, and it is open to the public for recreational purposes.
-Saginaw Forest is an example of how forests can be incorporated into the urban environment, providina environmental significant ecological benefits, health benefits, and recreational opportunities.
+Saginaw Forest is an example of how forests can be incorporated into the urban environment, providing significant ecological benefits, environmental health benefits, and recreational opportunities.

-Considerations for Open Space Types
+Summary of Considerations for Potential Open Space Types